 Undergraduate students enrolled in 12 or more semester hours in a fall or spring semester are designated as full-time students and must pay full tuition and fees.
 Full-time students usually carry from 15-18 semester hours.
-To enroll in more than 18 semester hours in a fall or spring semester, or more than seven (7) semester hours in a summer semester, students must obtain approval from the department head.
+To enroll in more than 18 semester hours in a fall or spring semester, or more than seven (7) semester hours in a summer semester, students must obtain approval from the vice provost for undergraduate education (VPUE).
+This should be accomplished by an email from the department chair or dean to the VPUE.